MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-azure-ad-connect.md

 [!INCLUDE [sfbo-retirement](../../Hub/includes/sfbo-retirement.md)]

 To use Teams, organizations with an on-premises deployment of Skype for Business Server or Lync Server 2013 must configure Azure AD Connect to synchronize their on-premises directory with Microsoft 365.
 Organizations with Skype for Business Server on-premises must ensure that the proper msRTCSIP attributes are synchronized into Azure AD.
-In this specific article, any reference to "Skype for Business Server" also applies to Lync Server 2013.
+In this article, any reference to "Skype for Business Server" also applies to Lync Server 2013.

 > [!NOTE]
-> - Existing Teams users who also have Skype for Business on-premises will need to have their Skype for Business on-premises account moved to the cloud in order to get full functionality--such as the ability to interoperate with Skype for Business users, and to communicate with users in federated organizations.
-Even if the on-premises user will only be using Teams, it is required to move the user to the cloud to provide them full Teams functionality as TeamsOnly user.
+> - To get full functionality, existing Teams users who also have Skype for Business on-premises will need to have their Skype for Business on-premises account moved to the cloud.
+For example, to get functionality such as the ability to interoperate with Skype for Business users, and to communicate with users in federated organizations.
+Even if the on-premises user will only be using Teams, you must move the user to the cloud to provide full Teams functionality as a TeamsOnly user.
 For this migration to take place, you must ensure that Azure AD Connect is properly configured so that you can enable hybrid.
-> - Even if you are not planning to move users from on-premises to the cloud any time soon, Azure AD Connect must be properly configured so that the Teams and the Skype for Business Server accounts coexist.
+> - Even if you are not planning to move users from on-premises to the cloud any time soon, you must configure Azure AD Connect so that the Teams and the Skype for Business Server accounts coexist.

 ## Background information

 Azure Active Directory Connect keeps your on-premises Active Directory continuously synchronized with Microsoft 365.
 Your on-premises directory remains the authoritative source of identity, and changes from your on-premises environment are synchronized into Azure AD.
 For more information, see [Azure AD Connect Sync](/azure/active-directory/hybrid/how-to-connect-sync-whatis).  *Users in your organization will be represented in both your on-premises and online directories.*  All users who use Teams or Skype for Business on-premises must be synchronized from on-premises into Azure AD to ensure coexistence of these accounts.
-In addition, you may faciliate communication between on-premises and online users via Skype for Business hybrid connectivity, which also requires Azure AD Connect to be configured.
+In addition, you may faciliate communication between on-premises and online users via Skype for Business hybrid connectivity, which also requires configuration of Azure AD Connect.

 ## Configuring Azure AD when you have Skype for Business Server

 ### General requirements

 For an on-premises deployment of Skype for Business Server to co-exist with Teams properly, certain Active Directory attributes from the on-premises deployment must be synchronized into Azure AD using Azure AD Connect.
-Setup for Azure AD Connect automatically automatically configures the required attributes to be synchronized by default when it detects the presense of Skype for Business Server in your on-premises environment.
-These attributes include general identity attributes such as user principal name, as well as attributes prefaced with "msRTCSIP" which are specific to Skype For Business Server.
+Setup for Azure AD Connect automatically configures the required attributes to be synchronized by default when it detects the presense of Skype for Business Server in your on-premises environment.
+These attributes include general identity attributes such as user principal name, as well as attributes prefaced with "msRTCSIP," which are specific to Skype For Business Server.
 The full set of attributes is listed at [Azure AD Connect sync: Attributes synchronized to Azure Active Directory](/azure/active-directory/hybrid/reference-connect-sync-attributes-synchronized#teams-and-skype-for-business-online).

-If you choose to customize the synchronizations settings in Azure AD Connect, you must, at a bare minimum, ensure the following attributes are sync'd for user objects:
+If you choose to customize the synchronization settings in Azure AD Connect, you must, at a bare minimum, ensure the following attributes are synchronized for user objects:
 </br>

 |Attribute|Description|